-Best High-End: Sound+Sleep High Fidelity Sleep Sound Machine
+Adaptive Sound Technologies Sound+Sleep High Fidelity Sleep Sound Machine

-A sound night of sleep can be worth a lot – and may definitely make it worth investing in a high-end white noise machine.
-The Sound+Sleep High Fidelity Sleep Sound Machine is a splurge-worthy choice that offers expanded audio options, adaptative volume control, and the ability to playback through headphones or an external speaker.
+A sound night of sleep can be worth a lot and may definitely make it worth investing in a high-end white noise machine.
+The Sound+Sleep High Fidelity Sleep Sound Machine is a splurge-worthy choice that offers expanded audio options, adaptive volume control, and the ability to playback through headphones or an external speaker.

 According to users, the complex sound stories available in the Sound+Sleep white noise machine make repetition and looping nearly non-existent.
-Choose from 10 sound profiles featuring nature noises, a light city buzz, or standard white noise and then add up to 3 layers of complexity for a sound environment that is just right for you.
+Choose from ten sound profiles featuring nature noises, a light city buzz, or standard white noise and then add up to three layers of complexity for a sound environment that is just right for you.
 To ensure that you can hear your white noise machine in all conditions, the machine is equipped with adaptive volume control that raises or lowers the decibels according to ambient noise in your surroundings.

 Let this high-end white noise machine pay for itself by playing all night long, or choose to set a sleep timer of 30, 60, 90, or 120 minutes.
 When the timer runs out, users appreciate that it gradually reduces sound volume before shutting off completely.